Osborne Sixth Form

 WELCOME CLICK HERE

-The opening of a brand new Osborne Sixth Form annex at St Clere’s School is a very exciting opportunity for young people in the local area.
-It is something our students have asked us to launch for many years now.
-We have highly skilled and qualified teachers who have experience in teaching post 16 and are delighted to now be able to offer high quality courses at a St Clere’s Campus.
+The opening of our brand new Osborne Sixth Form annex at St Clere’s School has been a very exciting opportunity for young people in the local area.
+We have highly skilled and qualified teachers who have experience in teaching post 16 at St Clere’s Campus.
 The Osborne vision of all through education providing young people with excellent opportunities to pursue degree pathways and careers of their choice in a wide range of areas, is at the heart of this new sixth form.
 Our co-operative values underpin our keystage 5 leadership, as they do in other keystages.
 Sixth Form Facilities at St Clere’s Campus further enhance the current high quality provision at Brentwood High School, now to be called Osborne Sixth Form.
-The St Clere’s will be ready for their first Osborne sixth form intake in September 2021.
 Applications are welcome from external applicants as well as St Clere’s students.

-Facilities at St Clere’s School will include a specific sixth form common area with study and seminar spaces as well as a social / community area.
-Moving forward, there will be a specific sixth form teaching block with its own entrance which will be separate from the rest of the school.
+Facilities at St Clere’s School include a specific sixth form common area with study and seminar spaces as well as a social / community area.

 Our partnership with the BCHS provision provides high quality expertise and enables personalised pathways with a particularly wide range of A Level and Btec Courses.
 With innovative timetabling, this ensures there is an offer suitable for all career aspirations.
 Courses are offered at both campuses and applicants must specify at which campus they wish to study.

 Introduction the new Osborne Sixth Form annex Opening at St Clere’s school September 2021